diskoverdata/diskover-docs/source_files/software_activation_2_3.md

 ### Software Download

+You can always download the [latest version of the **Community Edition** here](https://github.com/diskoverdata/diskover-community/releases).

-We are currently moving to a new platform for software download.
-Meanwhile, please [open a support ticket](https://support.diskoverdata.com/) and we will send you a link.
+We are currently moving to a new platform for software download for the **annual subscription editions of Diskover**.
+During this process, please [open a support ticket](https://support.diskoverdata.com/) and we will send you a link to the latest version.

 Click these links for information on how to [create a support account](https://docs.diskoverdata.com/tech_support_and_troubleshooting/#create-a-zendesk-account) and how to [create a support ticket](https://docs.diskoverdata.com/tech_support_and_troubleshooting/#create-a-support-ticket).